sarah-antillia/TensorFlow-FlexUNet-Image-Segmentation-KRD-WBC-White-Blood-Cell/README.md

 <br>
 <b>Acutual Image Segmentation for 512x512 KRD-WBC images</b><br>

-As shown below, the inferred masks predicted by our segmentation model, which was trained on the new balanced dataset, appear similar to the ground truth masks in shape, but differ in color.
+As shown below, the inferred masks predicted by our segmentation model, which was trained on the augmented dataset, appear similar to the ground truth masks in shape, but differ in color.
 <br>